rickardlindberg/rickardlindberg.me/writing/fast-feedback-on-graphical-code/index.markdown

 I have my editor to the right, the automatic test suite runner in the top left, and the timeline image in the bottom left.

-In this example a draw two timelines with different zoom levels so that I can quickly see how it looks.
+In this example I draw two timelines with different zoom levels so that I can quickly see how that looks.

 Then I can make a change to some color for example, and within a second or two, my test suite has automatically run and my desktop looks like this: